her/enlighten/README.md

 be based on a model of readability, easy discernment, and wherever possible should use color theory and science to lead development decisions.

-This project is currently in it's very early stages and I can't say that it lives up to the current stated goals.
+This project is in it's early stages and I wouldn't say that it currently lives up to the stated goals.
 Going forward changes and developments should seek to uphold the ideals of this project by following it's goals.

 ## Included Highlight Groups